A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 You can also consider contacting project managers who did similar projects.

-Your goal here is to define the first two levels of decomposition.
+Your goal here is to define the first two levels of the work breakdown structure.

-I mean, phases and additional major deliverables.
+I mean project phases and additional major deliverables.
 Do not forget to name the interim and internal ones.

 I try to encourage idea generation and broad thinking.